Ethutami/Next-component-list/README.md

+This repository collect all component that I use in next app.
+Using Next 13.x.x or higher and typescript
 # Next-component-list
-This repository collect all component that I use in next app.
+1. Attach file component